-A business phone system is a VoIP-powered phone solution that provides unlimited calling, business texting, call recording, conference calls, and flexible internal and external business communications.
+A business phone system is a VoIP-powered solution that provides unlimited calling, business texting, call recording, and conference calls for flexible internal and external business communications.

-Cloud-based business phone systems include unlimited extensions, call flow options, and call management features that make it easy for customers to reach multiple departments, agents, or IVR menus via the same telephone number (though multiple business phone numbers are also available.)
+Best business phone systems include unlimited extensions, call flow options, and call management features that make it easy for customers to reach multiple departments, agents, or IVR menus.

 Best Small Business Phone Systems

-Below is the list of best phone systems for small businesses with our scores based on pricing, available features, things that set these providers apart, and their drawbacks.
+Below is the list of best phone systems for small businesses, with our scores based on pricing, available features, and things that set these providers apart.

 - Nextiva — Our #1 choice for customer-centric businesses: 9/10